+With technology moving forward into greener energy, heat recovery systems are a perfect example of how we are trying to improve our own quality of living as well as being energy efficient.
+A heat recovery system helps the air circulate within a building by replacing it with colder air that is warmed by the ventilation system.
 Over the years the technology for heat recovery systems has vastly improved and there are now systems available that profess extract up to 95% of the heat from stale air and return it to the fresh air that is circulating back into the system.

 Nowadays most heat recovery systems behave smartly, reducing the amount of heat that is extracted during the summer months so that comfort levels are maintained or instead can be used for drawing more heat from areas such as a kitchen or wet room where the temperature is likely to be higher.
 In offices or working buildings they can be used to keep workers cool during the summer months and warmer in the winter without the need to open windows are use heaters wastefully.

 Read More about the Benefits of Heat Recovery Systems.

 The maintenance of a heat recovery system is virtually none as all you would have to do is change the filters within the system once or twice a year.
 The MVHR system constantly provides a high quality of air throughout your home, as the air is being filtered before being distributed it tends to be dust free.